CryptoverseCC/robohash-token/README.md

 To make this guide comperhensive the first part of this arcticle describes how to build your own erc721 token.
 Next we will try to figure out how to add unique avatars to our token.
 If you know how to do that or you plan to add a social layer to token which already exists you can skip that part.
-Last but not least we will modify cryptopurr's code inorder to add tokens issuing page.

 ## 1. Building your own ERC721 token
 We are going to use truffle to make your life easier, so if you don't know what truffle is, I encourage you to read about it before moving forward. (http://truffleframework.com/docs/)